PHP allows to define type declarations for parameters, return values, and properties. Since PHP 8.1, we can use never

 return type.
-It indicates that function or class method throws an exception or terminates execution of the script by calling die
+It indicates that a function or class method throws an exception or terminates execution of the script by calling die

 or exit